 Dr RF Player (inc...

-The napkin-ring sign (cardiac) is a recently described sign encountered on CT coronary angiogram (coronary CTA) performed on modern MDCT.
-It has been shown to possess a high predictive value in predicting future cardiac events and is considered one of the imaging correlates of an unstable plaque...
+The napkin-ring sign (heart) is a recently described sign encountered on CT coronary angiogram (coronary CTA) performed on modern MDCT.
+It has been shown to possess a high predictive value in predicting future cardiac events and is considered one of the imaging correlates of an unstable plaque. ...